craftercms/docs/source/system-administrators/devcontentops-toolkit/index.rst

 * **crafter-cli:** - for users on a Linux/macOS operating system
 * **crafter-cli.bat** - for users on a Windows operating system

 When using the **crafter-cli**, we first need to setup the connection to CrafterCMS before we can use the other available commands.
-To setup the connection, run the ``add-environment`` command,  provide a name, the url for a CrafterCMS authoring server and the authentication information.
+To setup the connection, run the :ref:`add-environment <crafter-cli-add-environment>` command,  provide a name, the url for a CrafterCMS authoring server and the authentication information.

 For the example below, we'll use ``local`` for the name, ``http://localhost:8080`` for the url, and your access token for the authentication.
 See :ref:`here <access-tokens>` for the steps on how to create a token.
 Leave the token blank, you will be prompted for the token after issuing the ``add-environment`` command: